 Organic Digestive Tea Cinnamon Garden

 In short, you get the very best of everything in this blend to ensure your days of indigestion, heartburn and acid reflux are behind you.
-And even when they are, you'll still want to carry on drinking this delicious blend.
+Read:

 Cinnamon Garden is a blend of herbs chosen specifically for their ability to alleviate digestive issues.
 Some deal with gas and bloating.
 Others deal with gut bacteria.
 Others promote faster movement of food and waste products through the body to prevent digestive upsets.